-The management approach would vary according to the cause and severity.
+The correction approach would vary according to the cause and severity.
 Mild eyelid drooping due to mainly lax skin may be addressed through non-surgical techniques.
-Non-surgical such as radiofrequency or botulinum toxin therapy, which are temporary.
+In these cases, non-surgical treatments such as radiofrequency or botulinum toxin therapy may be recommended.
 For controlled, longer-term reversal of eyelid drooping, surgery to elevate the upper eyelid margin is the best option.
-This involves accurately correcting the deformity causing the ptosis through advancement or resection of the levator muscle or utilizing other muscles to help raise the upper eyelid.
+This involves accurately correcting the deformity causing the ptosis through advancement or resection of the levator muscle, or utilising other muscles to help raise the upper eyelid.

 Simultaneously, aesthetic principles can be applied to achieve a pleasing upper eyelid appearance.
 Your plastic surgeon will perform a thorough assessment to determine the cause of your droopy upper eyelids and recommend the most appropriate course of management.

 Dr Adrian Ooi, an MOH-accredited, board-certified plastic surgeon with extensive training and experience in modern reconstructive and aesthetic surgery.
 Dr Ooi exercises a patient-first approach focusing on embracing individual uniqueness when designing customised treatment plans.
 On top of his extensive experience and knowledge to perform a wide spectrum of aesthetic and procedures, Dr Ooi also harnesses advanced plastic surgery techniques and technology to achieved enhanced precision, more ideal outcomes, and smoother recovery for his patients.

 Ptosis surgery (also known as a form of upper blepharoplasty) is generally performed under local anaesthesia.
 In short, an incision is made in the eyelid to access the levator muscle.
 This is followed by levator muscle advancement or resection through different access points.
 The ideal end result, after the incision is sutured up, is a corrected look with relatively invisible scarring.